github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry.md

 If you would like to publish multiple packages to the same repository, you can include the URL of the repository in the `<distributionManagement>` element of the _pom.xml_ file. {% data variables.product.prodname_dotcom %} will match the repository based on that field.
 Since the repository name is also part of the `distributionManagement` element, there are no additional steps to publish multiple packages to the same repository.

 > [!NOTE]
-> As mentioned in {% data reusables.package_registry.authenticate-step %}, `GITHUB_TOKEN` will not be able to access target repository if it's private, and a personal access token should be used in this case.
+> {% data variables.product.pat_generic %} must be used if the target repository is private.
+> {% data reusables.package_registry.authenticate-step %}.

 For more information on creating a package, see the [maven.apache.org documentation](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).